The North Face Chilkat III Review

 Our Analysis and Test Results

-The Chilkat III shares the Chilkat moniker with our several time Editor's Choice Award winner, the North Face Chilkat 400.
+The Chilkat III shares the Chilkat moniker with our previous Editors' Choice Award winner, the North Face Chilkat 400, which has been discontinued.
 The two boots have many similarities, but the Chilkat III is a slightly lower-end model than its more expensive and higher-performance sibling.

 Easy to pull on, with lots of traction, this boot scores competitively.
-It is also quite comfortable and warm, though the Chilkat III can't quite match the more precise fit and warmth provided by the top performing competitors.
+It is also quite comfortable and warm, though it can't quite match the more precise fit and warmth provided by the top-performing competitors.
 Still, it's a versatile winter boot that will serve you well in most situations, and it's reasonably priced.
 Read on to find out how it compares to the competition.

 We tested the Chilkat III's warmth in a couple ways: 1) objectively, using our ice bath to determine their internal temperature loss, and 2) subjectively, hiking in them side by side with another model.
 Testing revealed that their 200g of Heatseeker insulation fell short of the bar set by boots with double the insulation.
 This doesn't mean they don't keep your feet warm.
-They generally do a fine job of that.
-Other boots, like the Keen Durand Polar or The North Face's Chilkat 400, are just better.
+They generally do a fine job of that, but other boots are just better.

 The North Face claims that the Chilkat III is waterproof, our testing revealed that this is not entirely true.
 These boots do, in fact, have a very high degree of water resistance, but our submersion test proved that they are water permeable.
 Admittedly, our submersion experiment is an extreme test of a winter boot's waterproofness, but if a boot claims to be waterproof we expect it to be just that.
 We dunked the Chilkat III in water only about 4 inches deep and within 30 seconds or so, water was leaking into both boots through the seams at the base of the tongue.